ing-bank/zkflow/docs/zinc-code-generation-and-contract-rules.md

 ## CircuitMetadata

-The example below proposes the data that is needed for full circuit generation.
+The example below describes the data that is needed for full circuit generation.
 This is described in kotlin DSL format.

 ```kotlin
 import io.ivno.collateraltoken.contract.Deposit